asciamanna/asciamanna.github.io/_drafts/stuck-at-shu.md

 ### The Dreyfus Model
 HERE

-## The Problem with Agile Adoptions
+## A Problem with Agile Adoptions

 ### Resetting Teams

-I've encountered agile consultants that encourage every team in a development organization to work the same way.
+I've encountered agile transformation consultants who encourage every team in a development organization to have identical practices.
 I don't necessarily fault them for this advice, they are trying to accomplish a lot in a very short period of time.
-Further, the experience within the organization can vary significantly.
+Further, experience within the organization can vary significantly.
 The unfortunate result of this however is forcing every team to follow these strict formulas.
 I've heard one consultant say, _"I know that some of you have been practicing agile for a decade, but everyone here has to go back to Shu and follow these steps exactly."_ That comment illustrated that the consultant didn't understand what effect that would have on the productivity and morale of the organization.

-#### Dreyfus Model
+#### The Cost of Ri Teams Operating at Shu

 One important aspect of the Dreyfus model research is that they have found that asking experts to follow the same rules as beginners resulted in the experts performing at the beginner level.

 ### Scrum "By-the-Books"
 I often hear organizations say _"We do Scrum by the books!"_ They position this as a positive trait of the organization, that they are so advanced in their Scrum implementation that they **follow these recipes exactly**.
 I cringe when I hear this, because I've seen this translate to teams with morale problems stuck in the Shu state.

 I don't have anything against Scrum, I find it a very valuable framework.
-If you read the Scrum Guide you will realize it is prescriptive but light-weight.
-However, the "by-the-books" implementations I've seen adds a lot of agile consultant practices on top of the Scrum Guide that teams are explected follow to the letter by their organization.
+Reading the Scrum Guide you will realize it is prescriptive but light-weight.
+However, the "by-the-books" implementations I've seen adds a lot of agile consultant practices on top of the Scrum Guide that teams are expected follow to the letter by their organization.

 #### Skipping Shu